 There are three leadership styles that are considered to be among the "classic" styles used by business leaders throughout the country.
 Each has its strengths and drawbacks - here are more details on each of them:

-- Laissez Faire Leadership - This is the largely hands off approach where actual direction and face time are minimised as much as possible.
+This type is the largely hands-off with minimal direction and face time from the manager to the staff.
 The key to using this method is having well trained and efficient directors who can work as intermediaries between you and your employees.

-- Participative Leadership - The third style is to find a happy medium between the above two methods, backing off a bit to allow people to tap their creatively and think independently, while still maintaining enough control to guide the overall vision of your teams without imposing your own visions on their decisions.
+The third style is to find a happy medium between the above two methods.
+These managers back-off more to allow people to tap their creatively and think independently, while still maintaining enough control to guide the overall vision of teams without imposing their own vision on their decisions.
 In short, you're giving them a much greater lead and will need to be more trusting of decisions made by your directors.

-These three leadership styles form the foundation of most styles used by corporate leaders today.
-However, they do not necessarily encompass every philosophy on the nature of business and how leadership should be handled.
+These three leadership types form the foundation of most styles used by corporate leaders today.
+However, they do not necessarily encompass every philosophy on the nature of a business and how leadership should be handled.

 Other leadership styles that are popular in a number of fields, or that have been popular in the past include:

-- Transactional Leadership - This style has you getting things done within the current methods accepted by the industry.
-This is basically what you'd call a "by the book" management style.
+This style has you getting things done within the current methods accepted by the industry.
+Many people refer to these method as a "by the book" management style.

 The opposite of Transactional, Transformational Leadership revolves around breeding change in as many ways as possible.